DmitriiDrugov/QA-Assistant/Readme.md

 To determine the most relevant section of the knowledge base:

-- The user’s question is split into keywords.
+- The userâ€™s question is split into keywords.
 - Each chunk is scored based on how many keywords it contains.
 - The chunk with the highest score is selected and used as context.